openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 Sandbox applications are not allowed to grant URI permissions.

-**Resolution Steps**
+**Resolution**

-Confirm that the application is not a sandbox application.
+Ensure the operation is performed by a non-sandbox application.

 ## 16000061 Operation Not Supported